Reverse-Universe/SAS/DEBUG with MACRO/README.md

 **CAUTION**: DON'T DELETE the dataset in `lib`, where we store the raw data.
 Delete `work.y2010`, not `lib.year2010`.

 ### Problem
 If there are some syntax errors among the SAS code.
-For example, we run the overall program (from year 2010 to 2020), and hope all that works.
-However, the **PROC MEANS** procedure on dataset `y2015.sas` may have some errors, the dataset `result2015.sas` will not be created, the SAS still delete the raw data `y2015.sas` because the SAS will not stop upon the fiest warning or error, except that you turn on the system option `ERRORABEND`:
+For example, we run the overall program (from year 2010 to 2020), and hope that all that works.
+However, the **PROC MEANS** procedure on dataset `y2015.sas` may have some errors, the dataset `result2015.sas` will not be created, but the SAS still delete the raw data `y2015.sas` because the SAS will not stop upon the first warning or error, except that you turn on the system option `ERRORABEND`:
 ```sas
 OPTIONS ERRORABEND;
 ```
 >Use the ERRORABEND system option with SAS production programs, which presumably should not encounter any errors.
 If errors are encountered and ERRORABEND is in effect, SAS brings the errors to your attention immediately by terminating.
 ERRORABEND does not affect how SAS handles notes such as invalid data messages.

-You click on the run botton, and check the result on the next morning, finding out that *PROC MEANS** procedure on dataset `y2015.sas` reports an error, with the `y2015.sas` having been deleted.
+You click on the run button, and check the result on the next morning, finding out that **PROC MEANS** procedure on dataset `y2015.sas` reports an error, with the `y2015.sas` having been deleted.
 Had it not been deleted, we could save a lot time, because the PROC MEANS procedure calculating on `y2015.sas` only takes about 30 minutes.
 However, the DATA step may cost you several hours (due to the limitation on disk I/O speed).
+Given that we want to fix the error and run the program (only the part for year 2015) again.
 <table>
 <tr><th>DATA & PROC Step</th><th>Time Consumed(Estimated)</th></tr>
 <tr>